Freight Trains

 Q. Do double-stacked container trains run on IR?

-RDSO has been exploring the possibilities for double-stacking and some trials have been run.
-Normally, BLCA and BLCB flat wagons used for 9.5' high containers have 840mm diameter wheels with a floor heigh tof 1009mm above the rails.
+RDSO had been exploring the possibilities for double-stacking.
+Normally, BLCA and BLCB flat wagons used for 9.5' high containers have 840mm diameter wheels with a floor height of 1009mm above the rails.
 A single rake (45 BLCA/BLCB) can carry 90 20' long ISO containers or 45 40' long containers and this standard configuration can run at 100km/h on most of the important IR routes.
 In late 2003, RDSO ran trials on the Sidhapur - Umerdasi section of WR using double-stacked 40' long (and 9.5' high) containers on unmodified BLCA/BLCB wagons.
 Satisfactory ride characteristics were observed up to 85km/h on straight track, and also at lower speeds in yards, over complex points, and on 2-degree curves.
-The vertical clearance needed for double-stacking is a minimum of 6809mm from rail level, or about 7m.
-RDSO has submitted reports on this to the Railway Board and occasionally [2004, 2005] IR has made reference to the possibility of double-stacking, but this had not materialized anywhere except for extremely limited trials until 2006, when the first double-stacked container service was begun between Jaipur and Pipavav (starting on March 24, 2006).
-Jaipur - Pipavav was chosen because of the lack of electrification which eliminated the height constraint, and easy elimination of other obstructions which might have infringed on double-stacked train moving dimensions (and of course the availability of container freight from Pipavav port).
-The Jaipur-Pipavav section uses the usual BLCA/BLCB flat wagons for the containers.
-It is likely that other sections where double-stacking is introduced will see the use of different wagons with lower floors to allow vertical clearances to be met.
-Axle loads are expected to rise to 32.5 tonnes for double-stack container trains.

 Q. How has IR developed its hauling capacity?